sockysec/Telerecon/README.md

 4. When asked whether you would like to scrape posts, select 'y'.
 Alternatively, select '4'.
 Input target username (i.e. @Johnsmith) and channel list (i.e. targetchats.txt).
 Choose whether or not to include media (media will take longer).
 After running, return to the launcher.
 5. Select '9', input target username (i.e. @Johnsmith).
 After running, return to the launcher.
 6. Select '10', input target username (i.e. @Johnsmith).
 After running, to the launcher.
+7. Select '11', input target username (i.e. @Johnsmith).
+After running, to the launcher.
-7. Select '11', input target username (i.e. @Johnsmith) and define a timezone.
+8. Select '12', input target username (i.e. @Johnsmith) and define a timezone.
 After running, return to the launcher.
-7. Select '12', input target username (i.e. @Johnsmith).
+7. Select '13', input target username (i.e. @Johnsmith).
 After running, return to the launcher.

-Output -
-- Public User Information (username, first name, last name, phone number, UserID, Bio, Online status, profile picture).
-- User activity across target channels/groups.
-- All posts/messages/media posted by that user across target channels/groups.
-- A network visualisation showing replies/interactions with other users (useful for identifying possible associates).
-- A compiled spreadsheet of extracted EXIF metadata from all images, and a map visualization displaying any extracted GPS metadata.
-- Comprehensive analytics report showing user postage patterns (useful for pattern of life analysis etc).
-- A report containing extracted Person, Organisation, Location, and date entities extracted by named entity recognition.
-- A report containing any potential phone numbers, emails, or other selectors based on regex and keyphrase targeting (the report includes citations for ease of verification).

 # Usage Notes

-- Running the advanced reports and analytics (9, 10, 11, 12) assume that you have already collected the target user's posts.
+- Running the advanced reports and analytics (9, 10, 11, 12, 13) assume that you have already collected the target user's posts.

 # Known Issues